Siterack/siterack-docs/docs/features.md

 ## Malware Scans

-Like most other features, Siterack's Malware Engine runs daily in the background - automatically.
-Upon the arrival of a new backup, Siterack will make a copy, send the package to the Malware Engine, dissect and scan the files and databases, remove any found malware, record the instances, then compress the clean package and send it to secure, remote storage.
+Like most other features, SiteRack's Malware Engine runs daily in the background - automatically.
+Upon the arrival of a new backup, SiteRack will make a copy, send the package to the Malware Engine, dissect and scan the files and databases, remove any found malware, record the instances, then compress the clean package and send it to secure, remote storage.

 Once completed, you will see two versions of the same backup in your backup dashboard.
 The scanned version will be noted by the `_clean` tag attached to the end of the filename.

 If you wish to have the cleaned version installed on your site, simply <a href="#restorations">Restore</a> the `_clean` version of that backup as directed before.

 #### Malware Engine
-The Siterack Malware Engine is a dual method detection system that utilizes both <a href="http://ijarcet.org/wp-content/uploads/VOLUME-2-ISSUE-6-2037-2039.pdf">signature scanning</a> and <a href="https://en.wikipedia.org/wiki/YARA">Yara rule violations</a>.
+The SiteRack Malware Engine is a dual method detection system that utilizes both <a href="http://ijarcet.org/wp-content/uploads/VOLUME-2-ISSUE-6-2037-2039.pdf">signature scanning</a> and <a href="https://en.wikipedia.org/wiki/YARA">Yara rule violations</a>.

 ##### Example of our Yara implementation: